mjkelly/experiments/docker/docker-tmpl/README.md

 This template does not generate a link to a container one of `http-port` or `tls-port` is not present.
 (We don't know if exposed ports are http/https UIs.)

+## Using `haproxy-directory.tmpl`

+This template directs to hostnames.
+This has more requirements:
+* You must have a load balancer (such as the one from `haproxy.tmpl`) that will redirect requests to each host to its appropriate container.
+We don't rely on nonstandard port numbers anymore.
+* You must have a DNS setup that will send traffic from different hostnames to your load balancer.
+The easiest way to do this is to use a wildcard, so `*.example.com` all goes to your load balancer.

+### Docker tags
+We will list any container that has either `http-port` or `tls-port`.
+We don't actually use the value of the port here, because we assume directing to the hostname is enough.
+(If it isn't, use `port-directory.tmpl`).

+### Vars
+You can pass `--var extra_links` to add more links here.
+This is a comma-separated list of key=value pairs.
+The key is the name, the value is the full link (including http/https scheme).

+Example: `--var extra_links=Example=http://example.com`

+## Using `haproxy.tmpl`

+This generates a haproxy config for a load balancer that can be used to serve requests from `haproxy-directory.tmpl`.
+This server should listen on ports 80 and 443 and DNS should point all container hostnames to it (for example via a wildcard).

+### Docker tags
+* `http-port`: The HTTP port exposed by container.
+We health check this port.
+  (Mutually exclusive with `tls-port`.)
+* `tls-port`: The TLS port exposed by the container.
+We health check this port, but do not verify the cert.
+(Mutually exclusive with `http-port`.)

+### Vars
+You can pass `--var extra_http_backends` or `--var extra_tls_backends` to add more custom backends.
+The format is a comma-separated list of key=value pairs.
+The key is the local hostname (without domain) to use, and the value is the backend host:port.

+Example: `--var extra_tls_backends=fw=192.168.1.1:443`

+If you also run `haproxy-directory.tmpl`, you may want to add these with `--var extra_links`.

+If you need more customization over backends, you should edit the template directly.